almost/string-replace-stream/README.md

 string-replace-stream
 =====================

-Replace one string with another string in a stream of text.
+Replace one string with another string in a Node.js Stream.
 Only supports straight string replacement, no regexs.
 Handles replacing strings that span multiple chunks in the stream correctly.